 Financial aid advisors are available to answer questions, discuss student needs, or assist with budget planning.
 If pursuing financial aid, it is recommended that a student contact a financial aid advisor as soon as possible.
 Delays may be costly because some programs have application deadlines.
 Walk-in service is available.
+The Office of Financial Aid is located in the Student Services Building in room 252, and can be reached by phone Monday through Friday, 9a.m.-4:45p.m. at (517) 353-5940.

-Office of Financial Aid: 252 Student Services Monday-Friday 9a.m.-4:45p.m.
-Telephone: Voice: (517) 353-5940 Fax: (517) 432-1155 Mailing Address: Office of Financial Aid Student Services Building 556 E. Circle Drive, Room 252 East Lansing, MI 48824
+Learning Resources Center (LRC)

-Learning Resources Center (LRC) www.lrc.msu.edu
+www.lrc.msu.edu